 There are pros and cons to using a staffing agency and it is important to weigh them when hiring employees for your business.

-As recruiters, we obviously feel there is a sound advantage to using a staffing company but we list some of the pros and cons when using a staffing agency to help you make a more informed decision.
+As recruiters, we obviously feel there is a sound advantage to using a staffing company but we list some of the pros and cons when using a staffing agency to help you make a more informed decision when accessing staffing needs.

-A list of some of the common pros and cons of staffing agencies.
+A list of the common pros and cons of staffing agencies.

 PRO: Staffing agencies reduce business liability

 The temporary worker performs duties as an employee under the business’s direction.